Learn about actual and potential costs

 How risky is the Pressure Measurement Instrumentation supply chain?

-There is a moderate risk of supply chain disruptions for pressure measurement instruments.
+There is a moderate risk of supply chain disruptions that can affect the price or supply of pressure measurement instruments.
 The moderate risk of supply chain disruptions hurts buyer power because providers that face supply chain disruptions are often less willing to negotiate on prices.
-The primary risk is associated with upstream suppliers of raw materials that...
+The primary risk is associated...
 Subscribe to learn more.